Borodin-Kostochka conjecture for a family of $P_6$-free graphs: Notations and preliminary results

-Suppose not, we may assmue that $u_3$ is the unique $3$-vertex of both $u_1$ and $u_2$.
-By (a), $u_3$ cannot has two repeat colors, and thus we suppose $u_1$ is the unique 1-vertex of $u_3$.
-Now, we can color $u_1,u_2$ by 3, $u_3$ by 1, $u$ by 2, a contradiction.
-This proves (\ref{eqa-1}).
+Suppose otherwise; let us assume that $u_3$ is the unique $3$-vertex of both $u_1$ and $u_2$.
+According to \textbf{(a)}, $u_3$ cannot have two repeat colors, and thus we suppose $u_1$ is the unique 1-vertex of $u_3$.
+Now, we can color $u_1,u_2$ by 3, $u_3$ by 1, $u$ by 2, which leads to a contradiction.
+This establishes the proof for (\ref{eqa-1}).

 Next, we will prove that